darktrace/gcp-vsensor-quickstart/README.md

 `gcloud deployment-manager deployments delete <YOUR_DEPLOYMENT_NAME>`

 **Please note, deleting the deployment requires:**
-- removing temporary holds and retention settings to empty the PCAP bucket
+- removing temporary holds on files in the `keys` directory and retention settings to empty the PCAP bucket
 - removing any additional packet mirroring sessions and frontend (forwarding rules) created outside the template

 ### Configuration Options